Bring Your Feet Back to Perfect Shape With Bunion Treatment in Calgary

 When Should a Bunion be Treated?

 Bunions are broadly classified into two categories.
 Positional (mild) bunions arise from the growth of a new bone.
 Structural (severe) bunions result when the joint at the base of the toe shifts position.
-But there is also a third type, as many bunions are a combination of positional and structural bunions.
+However, there is also a third type, as many bunions combine positional and structural bunions.

 Positional bunion

 When the joint enlarges as new bone grows, it forms a positional bunion.
-The bone stretches the joint’s outer covering, and the big toe is pushed towards the smaller ones, which in turn pulls the big toe out of alignment.
+The bone stretches the joint’s outer covering, and the big toe is pushed towards the smaller ones, pulling the big toe out of alignment.

 Structural bunion